 Wood-look tile floors are easy to maintain, even easier than bamboo.
 They need regular vacuuming or sweeping, possibly with a rubber broom if you have pets.
-Mopping them on a weekly basis will keep them looking good.
+Mopping them every week will keep them looking good.
 We suggest you use a neutral cleaner and avoid bleaches or anything abrasive.
-Since it is slightly easier to maintain then bamboo, it receives 9 out of 10.
+Since it is slightly easier to maintain than bamboo, it receives 9 out of 10.

 THE FINAL ANALYSIS